costajob/app-servers/README.md

 ```

 #### Throughput
-Nim proved to be blazing fast.
+Nim recorded the best throughput.

 #### Memory
 Memory consumption is excellent.

 #### CPU
-Nim asynchttpserver is not parallel by implementation.
+Asynchttpserver is not parallel by implementation.

 ### Crystal HTTP
 I used Crystal HTTP server standard library.